PowerShell and Visio Part 2 – First Steps

 Opening a Visio Document

-To open an existing document, use the Add method of the Documents property (a collection) of the $Visio object.
+To open an existing document, use the Add method of the Documents property, a collection, of the $Visio object.
 Just like the last time, this outputs an object that we’ll want to capture.
 For example, opening the Visio diagram stored in c:\temp\SampleVisio.vsdx you’d do this:

 $doc=$Visio.Documents.Add('c:\temp\SampleVisio.vsdx')